restackio/examples-typescript/audio-transcript/README.md

 # Overview

 This example showcases how transcribe an audio file and then translate text to a target language.
 You can use any mp3 file you have at your disposal to test the example.
 Update the filePath value at `scheduleWorkflow.ts`.
+A test.mp3 file is already provided and will be one used if you execute scheduleWorkflow.ts

 # Requirements